 (Actually it’s not a job.
 I own a business called AZ Controls.
 But that’s just splitting hairs for the purposes of this post.)

 So my current preference for spending my “workdays” took me to Page, Arizona last week.
-There I met with Bryan Hill, one of my co-adventurers on the Keet Seel trip, who also happens to be General Manager for Page Power and Water.
+There I met with Bryan Hill, one of my co-adventurers on the Keet Seel trip, who also happens to be General Manager for Page Utilities.

 Joining us was Dave Sandy, a business associate who specializes in building custom electrical control panels.
 After six months of trying to get the two of them together I finally succeeded.

-We met briefly at the Page Utility office and then had lunch at The Dam Bar.
+We met briefly at the Page Utilities office and then had lunch at The Dam Bar and Grille.
 Afterwards we proceeded to the water treatment plant where Dave and I saw Bryan’s panel requirements first hand.

 One thing that caught our immediate attention was a dozen or so ducks floating in the “untreated” side of the “pond”.